-It is recommended that elective pre-medical courses be selected to conform with the language and other requirements for the degree of B.A. (or B.Sc.) at the institution where the courses are taken.
+It is recommended that elective pre-medical courses be selected to conform with the language and other requirements for a baccalaureate degree at the institution where the courses are taken.
 Wherever possible, students should have completed six units of Psychology before entering upon the study of medicine.
-Where a fourth pre-medical year is taken, students are advised not to anticipate medical school courses in Physiology, Histology, Bacteriology, or Biochemistry at the expense of fundamental training in the humanities and subjects contributing to a well-rounded education.
+Where a fourth pre-medical year is taken, students are advised not to anticipate medical school courses in Physiology, Histology, or Biochemistry at the expense of fundamental training in the humanities and subjects contributing to a well-rounded education.
 A student of a high level of ability, however, should not be dissuaded from pursuing an Honours Course in a science.